New Zealand has over 50 native freshwater fish, and several sports fish. Around 70% of our native fish are Threatened or At Risk.

 We have changed our rivers.
 Structures, such as tide and flood gates, road crossings, culverts, weirs, fords and dams, are commonly found in streams and rivers throughout New Zealand.

 If they are not installed correctly they can obstruct fish migrations to upstream and downstream habitats.
-Fish can also be sucked into water intake structures unless suitably screened.
+Fish can also be sucked into water intake structures that do not have suitable fish screens.

 Who manages fish passage

-Culverts and fords may not impede fish passage unless that impediment has been approved or exempted by DOC.
-That requirement applies to newly built structures, where approval should be sought before they are constructed, and to existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg because the river has changed).
+- Culverts and fords may not impede fish passage, unless that impediment has been approved or exempted by DOC.
+That requirement applies to newly built and existing structures that do not already have an approval or which can no longer meet the requirements of the approval (eg, because the river has changed).
 Culverts and fords must be maintained by the occupier to prevent the development of fish passage barriers, unless removed or exempted.

 - any net, trap, or structure erected and used solely for the purpose of taking or holding fish